joric/bluetooth-battery-monitor/README.md

 Open source Bluetooth battery monitor for Windows.
 Very alpha stage, supports only BLE reports for now.

-## Enumerating Bluetooth devices
+## Enumerating Bluetooth devices and services

-I'm using regular Win32 API (you don't really need UWP for that) with `SetupDiGetClassDevs` / `SetupDiEnumDeviceInfo` and filter out devices by their hardware id obtained with `SetupDiGetDeviceRegistryProperty`.
-The simplest way to get all the properties of the BLE device is to use `SetupDiGetDeviceInterfaceDetail` with corresponding service uuids, and filter by device address.
-To get connection status I'm using `SetupDiGetDeviceProperty` with `DEVPKEY_DeviceContainer_IsConnected` and checking the `DN_DEVICE_DISCONNECTED` flag (`0x200000`) - this approach works both for BLE and BT classic devices.

-I'm using the following uuids:
+I'm not using UWP, only classic C/C++ API.
+Obtaining battery status is easy for BLE, but HID and HFP devices use their own approach
+(see HID Usage Tables "Battery Strength" and HFPGetBatteryLevel accordingly).
+HFP devices also expose HID interface, so maybe it's doable with a system-wide HID-intercepting dll hook.

+### API calls:

+* `SetupDiGetClassDevs` / `SetupDiEnumDeviceInfo` for getting a list of all bluetooth devices
+* `SetupDiGetDeviceRegistryProperty` / `SPDRP_HARDWAREID` for filtering by address
+* `BluetoothGATTGetServices` / `BluetoothGATTGetCharacteristics` for BLE properties
+* `SetupDiGetDeviceProperty` / `DEVPKEY_DeviceContainer_IsConnected` for connection status

+### UUIDs:

 * `{e0cbf06c-cd8b-4647-bb8a-263b43f0f974}` (Bluetooth Device) for `SetupDiGetClassDevs`
 * `{00001800-0000-1000-8000-00805F9B34FB}` (Generic Attribute) for Appearance (`0x2A01`)
 * `{0000180F-0000-1000-8000-00805F9B34FB}` (Battery Service) for Battery Level (`0x2A19`)
 * `{0000180A-0000-1000-8000-00805F9B34FB}` (Device Information) for Manufacturer (`0x2A29`)

-## Bluetooth battery status

-Obtaining Bluetooth battery properties is very easy for BLE but pretty complicated for HID and HFP devices They have their own way to report battery level (see HID Usage Tables "Battery Strength" and HFPGetBatteryLevel accordingly).
-HFP devices also expose HID interface so it's probably doable with a system-wide HID hook.
-I will investigate HID and HFP reports later.

 ## References